-- after 1 semester, a total of at least 9 CP (9 ECTS credits) - after 2 semesters, a total of at least 18 CP - after 4 semesters, a total of at least 60 CP - after 6 semesters, a total of at least 105 CP - after 9 semesters, a total of at least 165 CP.

-(3) A student studying full-time for a Master's degree programme shall fulfil the following minimum academic progress requirements:

-- after 1 semester, a total of at least 9 CP (9 ECTS credits) - after 2 semesters, a total of at least 30 CP - after 4 semesters, a total of at least 60 CP - after 6 semesters, a total of at least 90 CP.

-(4) For students studying part-time, the timeframes set out in Subsections (2) and (3) shall be extended as follows:

-- for one or two semesters of part-time study, an extension of one semester - for three or four semesters of part-time study, an extension of two semesters - for five or six semesters of part-time study, an extension of three semesters - for seven or eight semesters of part-time study, an extension of four semesters - for nine or ten semesters of part-time study, an extension of five semesters.

-In cases in which a student has studied part-time for more than ten semesters, any extensions shall be decided by the Examination Board.
-(5) If a student does not achieve the expected minimum academic progress by the end of a semester, they shall be notified in writing that there is a risk of not fulfilling the academic requirements for the programme.
-The student shall be offered a study counselling interview.

-(6) If in two consecutive semesters a student fails to achieve the minimum academic progress requirement expected of students at the end of the respective semesters, the student shall lose the right to be examined in the academic programme for which he or she is enrolled.
-The Examination Board shall notify the student of this situation in writing and shall include information on the candidate's right of appeal.
-Before any final decision is made by the Examination Board, the student shall be given the opportunity to make representations about this matter.

-(7) In exceptional cases and where reasonable grounds exist, the Examination Board may agree to a reasonable extension (typically one semester) of the timeframes set out in Subsections (2) and (3).
+- after 2 semesters, a total of at least 18 ECTS credits - after 4 semesters, a total of at least 60 ECTS credits - after 6 semesters, a total of at least 105 ECTS credits - after 9 semesters, a total of at least 165 ECTS credits. - (3) A student studying full-time for a Master's degree programme shall fulfil the following minimum academic progress requirements: - after 1 semester, a total of at least 9 ECTS credits - after 2 semesters, a total of at least 30 ECTS credits - after 4 semesters, a total of at least 60 ECTS credits - after 6 semesters, a total of at least 90 ECTS credits. - (4) For students studying part-time, the time frames set out in Subsections 2 and 3 shall be extended as follows: - for one or two semesters of part-time study, an extension of one semester - for three or four semesters of part-time study, an extension of two semesters - for five or six semesters of part-time study, an extension of three semesters - for seven or eight semesters of part-time study, an extension of four semesters - for nine or ten semesters of part-time study, an extension of five semesters.
+In cases in which a student has studied part-time for more than ten semesters, any extensions shall be decided by the Examination Board. - (5) If a student does not achieve the expected minimum academic progress by the end of a semester, they shall be notified in writing that there is a risk of not fulfilling the academic requirements for the programme.
+The student shall be offered a study counselling interview. - (6) If in two consecutive semesters a student fails to achieve the minimum academic progress requirement expected of students at the end of the respective semesters, the student shall lose the right to be examined in the academic programme for which he or she is enrolled as well in comparable degree courses of the Faculty of Mathematics and Computer Science, pursuant to Section 80(1), item 4 of the Saarland Higher Education Institutions Act of 30 November 2016, most recently amended in law on 10 April 2019 (Official Gazette of Saarland I, p.
+412).
+If this situation arises, the Examination Board shall notify the student in writing and shall include information on the candidate's right of appeal.
+Before any final decision is made by the Examination Board, the student shall be given the opportunity to make representations about this matter. - (7) In exceptional cases and where reasonable grounds exist, the Examination Board may agree to a reasonable extension (typically one semester) of the time frames set out in Subsections 2 and 3. - (8) A student's enrolment status may be revoked in accordance with the provisions of Section 82(4), item 2 of the Saarland Higher Education Institutions Act of 30 November 2016, most recently amended in law on 10 April 2019 (Official Gazette of Saarland I, p.
+412) if the student has for more than four consecutive semesters made no demonstrable progress in the degree programme for which they are enrolled or if they have failed to complete the final assessment phase within twice the standard period of study.